-- Prepare for overseeding Tall Fescue by cleaning up your lawn and spraying out weeds with a post emergent herbicide.
-This way, you'll have that task taken care of well before planting season and it won't be a last-minute problem to solve.
+- Prepare for overseeding Tall Fescue by cleaning up your lawn and spraying out weeds with a post-emergent herbicide.

 - Get instant impact with Elite Tall Fescue sod, available as a single roll or in full pallets.
-Contact us for a sod quote.
+You can now order sod online!

 Topdressing a Tall Fescue Lawn?